javadKarbasian/Roozh/README.md

 # Roozh for Java
 Roozh (means *day* in Kurdish) is a Java library for converting Persian dates to Gregorian dates and vice versa.

 > Tired of struggling with Persian dates in Java?
 Does your next project needs Persian dates instead of Gregorian ones?
 Are you an Iranian?
-You know that Java doesn't provide Persian dates natively.
+You know that Java doesn't support Persian dates natively.

 If these questions seem familiar, the Roozh is the one here can help you achieve your goals.